beratcabuk/kifayet/README.md

     ----------------------------------------
           a CLI app to steal styles

-kifayet is a CLI software for macOS that you can use to turn photographs of people into Google Shopping links.
+kifayet is a CLI software for macOS that you can use to turn photographs of people into Google Shopping links of their outfit pieces.

 # Installation
 kifayet is designed to portable.
 Drop the executable wherever, and create a .env file that contains your OpenAI API key like this: